WeiHao3705/kasatria_test/README.md

   around a shared axis, like DNA.
 - **Grid** — 5 × 4 × 10 volume.

-## Interaction

-Click a person to fly the camera in close on just that tile; click empty space (or the same tile again) to zoom back out.

 ## Net worth color coding

 - Red: below $100,000